Garry BH

 Garry BH is an Indian film editor who works in Telugu cinema.
 He has worked as an editor for more than twenty films.

-Now Garry is Directing a sequel movie starring Nikhil named SPY1
+Career

-His friend, Ravikanth Perepu, who was directing Kshanam (2016)offered him to work on the production team.
-Abburi Ravi mentored Garry on the narrative styles of films and film perspectives.
+His friend, Ravikanth Perepu, who was directing Kshanam (2016), offered him to work on the production team.
+Abburi Ravi mentored Garry on the narrative styles of films and perspectives.
 For the film, he was part of several departments including direction, photography and editing.
 He worked as an additional editor for Ghazi (2017).
-Garry went on to work on several notable films including Goodachari (2018), Evaru (2019), Aswathama (2020), and HIT: The First Case (2020)..
-He has pursued his graduation in Gitam Dental College from 2006.
+Garry went on to work on several notable films including Goodachari (2018), Evaru (2019), Aswathama (2020), and HIT: The First Case (2020).

+He is made his directorial debut with Spy, starring Nikhil Siddhartha.